rdbo/libmem/DOCS.md

-mem_in_deallocate               //Deallocates memory in the caller process mem_in_scan                     //Scans for a byte pattern in the caller process mem_in_pattern_scan             //Scans for a byte pattern and checks a byte mask in the caller process mem_in_payload_size             //Gets the size of a payload mem_in_detour_size              //Gets the size of a detour method mem_in_detour                   //Detours code in the caller process
+mem_in_deallocate               //Deallocates memory in the caller process mem_in_scan                     //Scans for a byte pattern in the caller process mem_in_pattern_scan             //Scans for a byte pattern and checks a byte mask in the caller process mem_in_signature_scan           //Scans for a byte signature in the caller process mem_in_payload_size             //Gets the size of a payload mem_in_detour_size              //Gets the size of a detour method mem_in_detour                   //Detours code in the caller process